 Charity Matters: When do you know you have made a difference?

 Jennifer Hillman: LuxAnthropy is all about making a difference and helping others make a difference, in whatever way that works for each person’s lifestyle.
 A few weeks back at a fundraising event hosted by a friend, I was singled out by several people in attendance as the person they needed to meet.
 They all had things in their closet that they were no longer using and wanted to have LuxAnthropy sell them to benefit a particular charity.
 That felt great.
 A triple win.
 A win for that person, win for that charity and a personal win for us at LuxAnthropy.
 It’s great to see a positive word of mouth is spreading about LuxAnthropy.

 Making a difference from an environmental perspective is already part of everything we do.
 This is because when new and almost-new designer items move from the back of one person’s closet to the front of someone else’s (vs. going into landfills), we’re helping to preserve our environment for future generations.

 Charity Matters: Tell us what success you have had?

 Jennifer Hillman: We just officially turned 1 year old and are proud to have more than 15 charity partners already on board, with more to come.
 The collective feedback has been universally positive.
-We strive to make it super easy for sellers, charities and buyers.
-We continue to have month on month growth — both in sales and in social engagement.
+We strive to make it super easy for sellers, charities, and buyers.
+We continue to have a month on month growth — both in sales and in social engagement.
 We’re just at the beginning of our journey and know that when we look back a year from now, we’ll be proud of our story.
-We love giving back and hope we are an example on just how easy and fashionable giving can be.
+We love giving back and hope we are an example of just how easy and fashionable giving can be.